janwee-sha/reading-notes/Linux/Linux.Command.Line.and.Shell.Scripting.Bible.md

 Three additions to the bash shell provide advanced features that you can use in `if-then` statements:

-- Single parentheses for executing commands in a child shell
+- Single parentheses for executing commands in a subshell
 - Double parentheses for mathematical expressions
 - Double square brackets for advanced string handling functions